jizhang/jizhang.github.com/source/_posts/2017-09-04-hive-window-and-analytical-functions.md

                ROWS BETWEEN 1 PRECEDING AND CURRENT ROW)
 ```

 `OVER`, `WINDOW` and `ROWS BETWEEN AND` are all newly added SQL keywords to support windowing operations.
-In this query, `PARTITION BY` and `ORDER BY` works like `GROUP BY` and `ORDER BY` after the `WHERE` caluse, except it doesn't collapse the rows, but only divides them into non-overlapping partitions to work on. `ROWS BETWEEN AND` here constructs a **window frame**.
+In this query, `PARTITION BY` and `ORDER BY` works like `GROUP BY` and `ORDER BY` after the `WHERE` clause, except it doesn't collapse the rows, but only divides them into non-overlapping partitions to work on. `ROWS BETWEEN AND` here constructs a **window frame**.
 In this case, each frame contains the previous row and current row.
 We'll discuss more on frames later.
 Finally, `AVG` is a window function that computes results on each frame.
 Note that `WINDOW` clause can also be directly appended to window function:

 ```sql
 SELECT AVG(`close`) OVER (PARTITION BY `stock`) AS `mavg` FROM `t_stock`;